SunyataZero/peoples-fund/docs/for-web-gurus/how-to-update.md

 ## Updating Drupal core (minor version update)

+Please note that update is different from upgrade.
+Update is moving within the minor versions like 7.x or 7.0.x, where "x" is the value that is changing.
+(Upgrade is moving between major versions and is something that is a much bigger task and that we don't want to do without careful consideration)

-***Please do not attempt this update without having consulted with a tech nerd first*** If you do please make sure to take a backup first, as described below
+***Please do not attempt this update if you are not sure of what you are doing*** And please make sure to do a backup of the files and database before updating the system

 *After having read the notes below in this section,* please follow these instructions: **https://www.drupal.org/node/1223018**